Replace value – more information

 Values in columns containing binary data, such as images or geometries, cannot be replaced.

 When information about a single row is shown in the Details-on-Demand, the column names from the data table are displayed in a column.
 You cannot change column names using Replace value.
-Instead, open the Data panel, select the data table of interest, right-click on the column and select Rename.
-You can also edit the column name from the column view in the expanded Data panel.
+Instead, open the Data in analysis flyout, select the data table of interest, right-click on the column and select Rename.
+You can also edit the column name from the details view in the expanded Data in analysis flyout.